Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 Then, using single sign-on with Azure AD to authenticate your users, enable them to access files, calendar, emails, user information, and the data stored in the cloud.
 The API follows REST and OData 4.0 standards for data transport, and uses OpenID Connect and OAuth 2.0 protocols for authentication and authorization.

-You also have the option to use cross-origin resource sharing (CORS) to send requests to the Office 365 unified API to access, modify, and create data.
+You also have the option to use cross-origin resource sharing (CORS) to send requests to the Microsoft Graph API to access, modify, and create data.

 <!--The Office 365 unified API gives you access to data from the following entities:
 -	**Users**, **groups** and **organizational contacts**